rgalarpe/crommelg-portfolio/content/contact/index.md

 buttonText: 'Mail Me'
 ---

-My inbox is always open.
-Whether you have a question or just want to say hello, I'll try my best to get back to you!
-Feel free to mail me about any relevant job updates.
+I'm open to new opportunities and always happy to connect.
+If you think I might be a good fit for your team or project, feel free to reach out — I’ll do my best to respond promptly.

+`Available Hours`

+Weekdays: 9:00 PM - 11:00 PM | Weekends: 9:00 AM - 6:00 PM